-The term 'Mortgage Insurance' is included in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+The term 'Mortgage Insurance' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Mortgage Insurance refers to a policy that helps would-be homeowners to buy a house with a smaller amount of down payment than traditional bank mortgages require upfront.
 It is these large typically 20 percent down payments that keep many people from the American dream of home ownership.
 Such insurance is also known by its popular acronym MI.